apeksha20/CS5520MobileApplicationDevelopment/pages/2021-09-22-Brainstorm-URL-Store.md

 **Required Knowledge** A person should know how to classify urls to different categories.
 **Artifacts:**.
 Tools:
-- A mobile app
+- A mobile app where he can store
-- Notepad
+- Notepad on a computer
 - Notebook
-- Notes
+- Notes on phone